Calculating the Implementation Costs of Business Central

 Sabre are experts in providing fixed fee Business Central implementation costs for all the training, configuration, and consulting for a Dynamics 365 manufacturing project.

 We are able to provide a fixed fee partially because we've developed a streamlined approach to the training and implementation that we feel is superior to a standard implementation.
-I've written about the remote Business Central implementation here.
-In fact, I'm so impressed with the approach we've designed that I wrote a blog post on Forbes.com to share the information generally.
+I've written about the remote Business Central implementation.
+In fact, I'm so impressed with the approach we've designed that I wrote an article on Forbes.com to share the information generally.

 I also wrote a blog on generic Dynamics 365 pricing in the past.
 This is a good overview, but I want to really dig into Business Central implementation prices in this article.
 Therefore, I am limiting myself to Business Central implementation costs, and due to our expertise, we'll focus on just Business Central manufacturing.